Fokkina McDonnell – poet and qualified coach

 Recent publications:

-He kneels at her feet is on Atrium .
+He kneels at her feet is on Atrium , edited by Holly Magill and Claire Walker.
 The poem is dedicated to M – a friend’s carer.
-I’m grateful to Holly Magill and Claire Walker, the editors.

-Many thanks to editor Mark Antony Owen for publishing my poem Canada is as far away as bibles are on his site After.
-His online journal is dedicated to ekphrastic poems.
-It was inspired by a huge lightbox made by the Canadian artist Rodney Graham.
+The poem Canada is as far away as bibles are is published on the site After.
+This online journal is edited by Mark Antony Owen and dedicated to ekphrastic poems.
+The poem was inspired by a huge lightbox made by the Canadian artist Rodney Graham.

 The photo shows The Avid Reader, 1949 displayed at Voorlinden Museum, Wassenaar, the Netherlands.